 We love Ellery so much that after moving to a new town, we still make the 40-minute commute for lessons with her each week!" -Seema, mom of Yusuf

 "Ellery is an amazing fiddle instructor.
 My son began taking lessons from her 4 years ago and during this time I have seen big improvements with his ability to play.
 She’s great at understanding the individual needs of her students and coming up with a tailored learning approach that enables her students to feel comfortable and grow their skills." - Jeana, mom of Alexander

-My studio is in Medford, MA on the Malden line, very close to 93N.
+I teach youth lessons on Tuesday afternoons and Saturday mornings at my studio in Medford, MA.
+The studio is on the Malden line, very close to 93N.
 It is very accessible from Somerville, Winchester, Stoneham, Everett, Arlington, and much of Boston.

-Please click here for my studio policies and tuition for weekly lessons.
+Click the link to see my studio policies and tuition for weekly lessons.

 To inquire about openings, email firstname.lastname@example.org.

 First of all, the big question: "What's the difference between a fiddle and a violin, anyway? "